Trollhunter

 Trollhunter (Trolljegeren; UK: Troll Hunter; Canada: The Troll Hunter) is a 2010 Norwegian dark fantasy film, made as a "found footage" mockumentary.
-Written and directed by André Øvredal and featuring a mixed cast of relatively unknown actors and well-known Norwegian comedians, including Otto Jespersen, Trollhunter received positive reviews from Norwegian critics.
-It opened on 10 June 2011 in the US to a mostly positive critical reception.
+Written and directed by André Øvredal, and featuring a mixed cast of relatively unknown actors and well-known Norwegian comedians, including Otto Jespersen, Trollhunter received positive reviews from Norwegian critics.
+It opened on 10 June 2011 in the United States to a mostly-positive critical reception.

 Plot

-A group of students from Volda University College, Thomas (Glenn Erland Tosterud), Johanna (Johanna Mørck) and their cameraman Kalle (Tomas Alf Larsen), set out to make a documentary about a suspected bear poacher, Hans (Otto Jespersen).
-At the site of an illegally slain bear they interview local hunters, who comment that the bear tracks look odd, as well as Finn Haugen (Hans Morten Hansen), head of the Norwegian Wildlife Board.
-Finn dismisses the idea that the bear tracks could have been faked.
+A group of students from Volda University College, Thomas, Johanna, and their cameraman Kalle, set out to make a documentary about a suspected bear poacher, Hans.
+At the site of an illegally slain bear they interview local hunters, who comment that the bear tracks look odd.
+Finn Haugen, head of the Norwegian Wildlife Board, dismisses the idea that the bear tracks could have been faked.

 The students follow Hans in an attempt to secure an interview but he continually rebuffs them.
-After following him into a forest at night time, they see mysterious flashing lights and hear roars.
+Following him into a forest at night time, they see flashing lights and hear roars.
 Hans comes running back, screaming "Troll!"
-Thomas is attacked and reveals that he was bitten by something.
-They escape in Hans's Land Rover and discover their own vehicle turned over with the tyres ripped off.
-Hans admits that it is not bears he is hunting, but trolls.
-Though sceptical, the students ask if they can join Hans and film his hunt, to which he consents on the condition that they do exactly as he instructs.
+Thomas is bitten by something as they run away.
+After finding their own vehicle destroyed, they escape in Hans's Land Rover.
+Hans reveals he is not hunting bears, but trolls.
+The students ask for permission to interview him and film his hunt, to which he consents on the condition that they do exactly as he instructs.

-The next day Hans makes them disguise themselves with "troll stench" (a slimy concentrate made from "everything you can squeeze out of a troll") and asks if any of them believe in God or Jesus, because a troll can smell a Christian man's blood.
-Hans wields a "flash gun", a weapon that emits powerful UV-rays to simulate sunlight and turn trolls to stone, though he comments that sometimes the trolls "just explode" depending on how old they are.
-The students are stunned when Hans flushes out a giant three-headed troll (called a Tusseladd).
-Hans manages to turn the troll to stone and explains to the students that he only allowed them to come along because he's tired of working for little compensation and wants them to divulge the truth.
-Finn, who actually works for the Troll Security Service (TSS), arrives with a team to deposit a bear carcass and plant fake tracks, and tells the students that they will not be allowed to keep their tapes.
-In a series of interviews, Hans reveals that Finn's work is to keep trolls a secret, while his is to kill any that come near populated areas.
-He also explains that the trolls have been acting aggressively lately and have begun to leave their territories more often than usual, and that he must get a troll blood sample to determine why.
+The next day, Hans asks if any of them believe in god or Jesus, because a troll can smell a Christian man's blood.
+Hans wields a "flash-gun", a weapon that emits powerful UV-rays to simulate sunlight and turns trolls to stone, or makes them "just explode" depending on how old they are.
+Hans flushes out a giant three-headed troll and manages to turn the troll to stone.
+He explains that he only allowed them to come along because he's tired of working for little compensation and wants them to divulge the truth.

+Finn's team, who actually works for the Troll Security Service (TSS), arrives to deposit a bear carcass and plant fake tracks.
+Finn tells the students their tapes will be confiscated.
+During interviews, Hans reveals that his job is to kill trolls that come near populated areas, while Finn's is to keep trolls a secret.
+He reveals that the trolls have been acting aggressively lately and have begun to leave their territories more often.
+He plans to get a troll blood sample to determine why.
+Using live goats on a bridge as bait, Hans obtains a blood sample from a bridge troll.
+He takes it to a TSS veterinarian, who informs him it will take several days for results.